cunningham-code/site-scarf/README.md

 `<meta name="theme-color" content="#ffffff"></meta>`

-The seventh and eighth makes the website act like a website when a user pins it to their home screen.
+The seventh and eighth lines make the website act like a website when a user pins it to their home screen.

 `<meta content="yes" name="apple-mobile-web-app-capable">`